 Both drivers did their best, Massa taking well-deserved podiums in Canada and Mexico.
 However, despite his experience, the Brazilian was constantly making poor starts, thereby leaving himself with much to do for the remainder of Sunday afternoon.

 Bottas, whose early races were overshadowed by a back injury incurred in Melbourne, was wasn't as impressive as we'd hoped, and perhaps this is why Ferrari opted to retain Kimi Raikkonen at a time most were tipping his countryman to partner Sebastian Vettel in 2016.

 The Maranello snub - whatever the truth of the matter - didn't exactly help Bottas, who not only dropped his shoulders from then on but also appeared to be locked in a personal feud with Raikkonen, the Ferrari star nicking fourth place in the championship in the final race.
 That said, seemingly on his way to fourth – or even third – in Russia, the Finn’s elimination by the Ferrari driver was totally unfair.

-Mercedes decision not to supply its upgrade to customer teams no doubt accounts for Williams slight slump in the final stages of the season, though Force India, albeit with a B-spec car, was improving race by race.
+Mercedes decision not to supply its upgrade to customer teams no doubt accounted for Williams slight slump in the final stages of the season, though Force India, albeit with a B-spec car, was improving race by race.

-No match for the Mercedes or Ferrari, around mid-season the Grove team shifted focus to 2016, clearly aware that if it is to maintain its position, far less improve, it must rectify the numerous issues thrown up in 2015.
+No match for the Mercedes or Ferrari, around mid-season the Grove team shifted focus to 2016, clearly aware that if it was to maintain its position, far less improve, it must rectify the numerous issues thrown up in 2015.